2023 Abu Dhabi Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-It’s yet to be announced how many DRS zones there will be at the 2023 Abu Dhabi Grand Prix.
-There were two DRS zones at the 2022 Abu Dhabi Grand Prix.
+It’s yet to be announced how many DRS zones there will be at the 2024 Abu Dhabi Grand Prix.
+Last year, there were two DRS zones.
+Activation zones were located on the circuit’s two longest straights.

 YAS MARINA TRACK GUIDE